 Harsh truth about homemade boosters

-• Complexity of cellular signals: Boosting a cellular signal requires a deep understanding of radio frequency (RF) engineering, electromagnetic waves, and antenna designs.
-It’s not as simple as amplifying sound.
+• Complexity of cellular signals: Boosting a cellular signal requires an understanding of radio frequency (RF) engineering, electromagnetic waves, and antenna designs.

-• Precision required: Even a small mismatch in impedance matching or a poorly designed antenna can significantly reduce performance.
+• Precision required: Even minor impedance mismatches or a poorly designed antenna will degrade performance.

 + FREE Lightning Surge Protector